CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

    ![acr-select](../Images/acr-select.png)

-3. In the Azure portal, open **Cloud Shell** pane by selecting on the toolbar icon directly to the right of the search textbox or click on [Azure Cloud Shell](https://shell.azure.com/).
+3. In the Azure portal, open the **Cloud Shell** pane by selecting the toolbar icon directly to the right of the search textbox or click on [Azure Cloud Shell](https://shell.azure.com/).

    ![cloudshell-select](../Images/ex4-cloudshell.png)